diego589/Mini-AB-Filament-Sensor/README.md

 # Filament sensor for Dragon Mini AB
-I wanted to create an invisible filament sensor inside the toolhead to check if the filament runs out or if there is a clog in the extruder.
+I wanted to create an invisible filament sensor inside the toolhead to check if the filament runs out or if there is a clog in the extruder gears.
 Tested on Dragon normal flow, not tested on Dragonfly, but it should work.

 ![asd](https://user-images.githubusercontent.com/67475249/132254078-3706d5db-6af6-4ea0-96f7-3bd99b3e7835.jpeg)